videolan/x265/doc/reST/cli.rst

 	is more of a problem for P frames where some blocks are much more expensive than others.

-.. option:: --cu-stats, --no-cu-stats

-	Records statistics on how each CU was coded (split depths and other mode decisions) and reports those statistics at the end of the encode.
-Default disabled

 .. option:: --ssim, --no-ssim

 	Calculate and report Structural Similarity values.
 It is